dylanrenwick/braingolf/README.md

-    T            - Pops the last element of the current stack and pushes tan(x) S            - Pops the last element of the current stack and pushes sin(x) C            - Pops the last element of the current stack and pushes cos(x)
+    T            - Pops the last element of the current stack and pushes tan(x) S            - Pops the last element of the current stack and pushes sin(x) C            - Pops the last element of the current stack and pushes cos(x) J            - Pops the last element of the current stack and pushes 1 if it is a vowel (aeiouAEIOU) and 0 otherwise N            - Loops through the current stack, replacing each element with a 1 if it is a Python3 truthy value, and 0 otherwise n            - Loops through the current stack, replacing each element with a 0 if it is a Python3 truthy value, and 1 otherwise
+    H            - Pops the entire stack, pushes 1 if the stack is Palindromic, and 0 otherwise
+                   NOTE: Soon to be removed/replaced as duplicate of P i            - Reads input from STDIN and appends each char's charcode to the stack, if no input is given, appends -1 a            - Creates a new stack containing every lowercase letter of the alphabet, in order

 Modifiers: